5/8/2025

 Chief Technology Officer

-one or two things to add, Fred.
+Maybe just one or two things to add.
 So in the last month, we refreshed our case goods line.
-So we have a partnership where we have a set of brand new case goods, which is helping to sell the room.
+So we have a partnership where we have a set of brand-new case goods, which is helping to sell the room.
 I think our beds, we don't talk about it much, but our beds, we keep innovating in the beds.
 We have some incremental improvements, and we're still working on more major improvements.
 One thing, I cannot, I don't have the specifics, but I know a number of our competitors import beds from China.
 So just keep that in mind.
 It may help us, right, because of the tariff situation.
 So our beds are still strong.
-So in terms of selling the room, like owning the room, like you said, we still have ways to go.
+So in terms of selling the room, owning the room, like you said, we still have ways to go.
 But we feel good about what we have right now.
-With the new ceiling lift, new case goods, decent bed line up, that will keep improving.
-I think we're already making good progress.
+And with the new ceiling lift, UK's goods, decent deadline up that we keep improving, I think we're already making good progress.
+Super.

 speaker